l3p-cv/lost/docs/sphinx/source/all_about_pipelines.rst

               that is already present.
         * **multilabels** allows to assign multiple labels per annotation.
         * **minArea** The minimum area in pixels that an annotation may have.
 This constraint is only applied to annotations where an area can be defined (e.g. BBoxs, Polygons).
+        * **maxAnnos** Maximum number of annos that are allowed per image.
+If null an infinite number of annotation are allowed per image.
     * **img** (configuration for the image)
         * **actions**
             * **label** allows to disable the possibility to assign